🌸 21st Century Counterculture

 Run AI in a herd,

-not a data centre
+not a data center

 $ git clone https://github.com/samtroberts/openhydra && cd openhydra && pip install -r requirements.txt